The Church in Exile

 - in mission.

 The remnant must therefore remember the form of this strengthening.
 Christ does not merely console isolated believers.
 He restores Peter, confirms the brethren, and preserves fatherly office for the Church's sake.
-The Vatican II antichurch cannot do this because it neither bears true fatherhood nor strengthens souls in the unchanging faith.
+The Vatican II antichurch cannot do this because it bears neither true fatherhood nor the unchanging faith.

 For the next Petrine step after this strengthening, continue with Peter in Chains: The Chair of Peter Bound but Not Destroyed in Exile.